TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 Below is a sample on how to implement a simple text generation in a Python extension using vllm inference engine.

-First, load the local model during the extension initialization:
+First, load the local model with the model path during the extension initialization:

 ```python
 from ten import (